Mobile App design

 Define

-After brainstorming common everyday challenges and analyzing existing travel apps, we recognized a key issue—while many travel apps are useful, switching between multiple platforms can be a hassle.
+After brainstorming common everyday challenges and analyzing existing meal-kit apps, we recognized a key issue—while many meal-kit services are useful, it can be difficult for seniors to navigate these apps.
+Also, finding the right portions and deciding on recipes can be a hassle.

-To address this, we identified our target audience as travelers aged 20-55, including solo travelers, families, and larger groups.
-From there, we defined our key features, such as centralized booking, localized itinerary planning, unfiltered activity and stay reviews, and budget tracking, creating a seamless all-in-one travel experience.
+To address this, we identified our target audience as adults aged 50-75, including those who live alone and families/ groups of all ages and sizes.
+From there, we defined our key features, such as a photographic scanner taking stock of all current groceries, personalized list of dietary restrictions and favorites, step-by-step cooking instructions, delivery services, grocery maps showing proximity and stock, as well as budget tracking, creating a seamless all-in-one food shopping experience.

 research